elmortem/localization/README.md

 ```

 ## Text Mesh Pro
-Add component LocalizeText at the same level as TMP_Text.
+Add component **LocalizeText** at the same level as TMP_Text to static localize text field.

+## Experimental feature
+Add define LOCALIZE_EXPERIMENTAL to apply experimental keys selector with search and groups.

 ## Pluralism
 In progress...

+### Other

 Support Unity 2019.3 or later.